 Do I need to send the original papers of the account opening documentation to Dukascopy Europe?

-can open an account using simplified online procedure by sending us scanned copies or readable pictures of uncertified documents.
+You can open an account using simplified online procedure by sending us scanned copies or readable pictures of uncertified documents.
 Please be informed, that accounts opened with scanned documents have net deposit limit of 15'000 EUR.
 In order to increase that limit, please contact your Account Manager.

 Who can certify the copy of my passport or other Identification Document (ID)?

 The certification has to be made by a public notary or an official of identical power.